 Microscopic examination of small, pale, worn specimens is recommended in extreme southern coastal areas where the shape of the sclerite of tergite 1 and 2 in both sexes are distinctly horse-shoe shaped in H. rufescens and boomerang shaped in H. lutatella (see link to the genitalia in the Images section above).
 Only differences in the female genitalia are of any practical use in separating the two species (Heckford and Sterling, 1999, full reference in the Publications: Published Papers section of this site).

-Single brooded from mid-June to late August with occasional, possible second brood moths from September to early October.
+Single brooded from mid-June to late August with occasional, possibly second brood moths from September to early October.